CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 #### Connector Attributes

-The following table describes the connector attributes required to connect to a PostgreSQL database.
+The following table describes the connector attributes required to connect to a Redshift database.

 Param | Description
 --- | ---